jamischarles/exp-diff-json/README.md

 ## TODO
 [x] Set up playwright so we can add these features in there [x] Write a few good tests around the first use case
+[ ] focus on USE CASES. try the work cal use case next. determine good UX and build something FAST to march thet use cases. focus on 10% incremental inprovements

 ## Feature statements